Archikern-AI/Archikern-AI/README.md

 * Models don't just respond
 * They **argue, verify, and refine**
-* Until the result survives execution
+* — until the result survives execution

 ---